mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/K_Nearest_Neighbors/README.md

 Because of this, the same dataset behaves very differently when processed by different algorithms.
 Some algorithms extract stable patterns from broad demographic trends, while others struggle when attributes do not form clean, consistent clusters.
 This makes the Census Income dataset a strong example for understanding how model performance depends not only on algorithm choice but also on the complexity, imbalance, and heterogeneity of the underlying feature space.

 The dataset is also heavily skewed.
 Most individuals earn <=50K and belong to common job categories, education ranges, and work patterns.
 These groups form dense clusters and are easy for distance-based or rule-based models to classify.

-In contrast, the >50K group is much smaller and far more diverse, spanning multiple industries and education levels.
-This creates dispersed, irregular feature patterns, which directly impact algorithms that rely on similarity, such as KNN.
+In contrast, individuals earning more than 50K form a much smaller and more heterogeneous group.
+They span diverse industries, education levels, and career paths, resulting in scattered and irregular feature patterns.
+This structure directly impacts algorithms such as KNN that rely on neighborhood similarity.

 Overall, this dataset demonstrates how the variability and imbalance within real demographic data shape model behavior, influence predictive accuracy, and highlight the strengths and limitations of different machine learning approaches.